 Juan Carlos González, Metro Councilor

 Chris Warner, PBOT

-Tickets are $35 for the general public and $10 for BBPDX members.
+Tickets are $35 for the general public and $10 for BBPDX members and include a hosted bar and delicious small plates.
 If you need a scholarship to attend this event or if you would like to volunteer, please email Wendy at BBPDX.